oracle/weblogic-toolkit-ui/documentation/staging/1.4/content/release/_index.md

 - #172: Resolved issue when using Domain-in-Image that was causing the domain to not be created.
 - #174: Resolved an issue where the `Install Ingress Controller` action was always passing the image pull secret--even when the user indicated not to use one.
 - #176: Resolved an issue where the `Update Ingress Routes` action was always passing the `SSL pass-through` argument--even when the user did not request it.
+- #182: Resolved Verrazzano 1.4.0+ installation issue caused by a change in the published operator file name.

 #### Known Issues
 - On Linux, the open and save dialogs open behind the main application window.
 This is due to